paulfranceschi/Tema-per-u-chjam-e-rispondi/README.md

 ## Options
 The app provides the following functions:
 * Run: This function provides a random theme from Corsican 'Chjama è rispondi'.
 The user can select various options to customize the theme, such as category choice (unique or multiple), single or double theme.
 * Single: This function provides a single theme for the user.
-For example, 'a leccia'.
+For example, 'a leccia' (the oak tree).
 * Double: This function provides a double theme for the user.
-For example, 'U muvronu è a puppusgiula'.
+For example, 'U muvronu è a puppusgiula' (the mouflon and the hoopoe).
 * Increase font size: This function increases the font size of the theme displayed on the screen.
 * Decrease font size: This function decreases the font size of the theme displayed on the screen.
 * Default mode: This function allows the user to select the default mode for the app, either single or double theme.